 Almaden is focused on exploration efforts in Mexico, the United States and Canada, seeking to identify new projects through early stage grass roots exploration and managing risk by forming joint ventures in which partner companies explore and develop such projects in return for the right to earn an interest in them.
-The Company does advance projects further when they are considered of such merit that the risk/reward ratio favors this approach.
-If the property has been optioned out with unsatisfactory results but it is considered by the Company to still have merit, it may do further work to demonstrate further potential.
+Through this means, the Company endeavours to expose its shareholders to discovery and capital gain without as much funding and consequent share dilution as would be required if the Company were to have developed all these projects without a partner.
+The Company will advance projects further when they are considered of such merit that the risk/reward ratio favors this approach.
+If the property has been optioned out with unsatisfactory results but it is considered by the Company to still have merit, it may do more work to demonstrate further potential and this was the case at Ixtaca.